-Before I ride on, I’ll answer a few questions that most people have asked me regarding spin instructor certifications and careers.
+Before we ride on, we’ll answer a few questions that most people have asked me regarding spin instructor certifications and careers.

-If you’ve made it this far, then I’m sure you’ve learned a great deal about where to start your new career as a spin instructor.
+If you’ve made it this far, then we’re sure you’ve learned a great deal about where to start your new career as a spin instructor.

 You know all the steps, so choose your spin certification course, pass your final exam, practice your skills, find your teaching style, strap in your shoes, and just go for it.